jmanitz/Rpharma2021_pkg-dev/README.md

 # Workshop Description

 **Why make an R package?** So many reasons!
-From sharing code and collaboration, to reproducibility and regulatory concerns, and finally for organizing you own analysis projects and tidy coding practices, R packages are here to help!
+From sharing code and collaboration, to reproducibility and regulatory concerns, and finally for organizing your own analysis projects and tidy coding practices, R packages are here to help!

 In this workshop, we will cover the very first steps of R package creation, the basic R package structure as well as all relevant components.